“Good things come to those who bait,” said some wise guy a long time ago.

 After that, add a small weight and hook on the end, place your bait, and drop it into the water.
 Go to the other spot and repeat the steps.
 When you’re finished, go back to the place you started from and check your work.

 For thousands of years, fish weirs, known also as fish traps, have been used to catch fish in lakes, rivers, and oceans.
 Conventional weirs were made out of wood or stone.
-They were built very large to catch plenty of fish at the same time.
+These primitive fish traps were built very large to catch plenty of fish at the same time.

 How Do You Make a Fishing Weir?